gluestack/gluestack-ui-flutter/README.md

 - Getting Started Example: https://github.com/gluestack/flutter-examples
 - KitchenSink (An example layout made with Gluestack): https://kitchensink-23184.web.app/

+To keep track of latest developments in gluestack-ui-flutter you can refer to this link: https://github.com/gluestack/gluestack-ui-flutter/tree/feature/core-widgets.

-We are referring gluestack-ui to create gluestack-ui-flutter.
-Flutter documentation is in progress.
+_We are inspired from gluestack-ui to create gluestack-ui-flutter.
+Flutter documentation is in progress._

 ## Features